singhenso/Helping_Hand_RoR/README.md

 # Technologies Used
+- Ruby on Rails

+# Gems
-Google autocomplete and directions API
+- Google autocomplete and directions API